alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 1. connections to the Onion Address on port 80 will appear to come from `localhost` which may confer extra trustworthiness or special/privileged access to whatever process is listening on port 80
 1. (restating the above) the process listening on port 80 cannot distinguish whether the connection actually came from `localhost` or from an onion address, and if the latter obviously cannot distinguish from *which* onion address

+But there's a feature in Unix/Linux which we can use, that when a TCP connection is made to an internal network interface on a system, both the source and destination IP addresses of that connection are set to match the IP address of the interface.
+This allows us to disambiguate onion connections from each-other and from `localhost`.

-So: with this design the system administrator may run multiple onion addresses (eg: `a1a1a1a1a1a1a1a1.onion` and `b2b2b2b2b2b2b2b2.onion`) and configure Tor thusly:
+So with the design specified in this document the system administrator may run multiple onion addresses (eg: `a1a1a1a1a1a1a1a1.onion` and `b2b2b2b2b2b2b2b2.onion`) on one system and configure Tor thusly:

 ```
 # ---- section for a1a1a1a1a1a1a1a1.onion ----